-- Describe the planning and scheduling process. - Identify key performance indicators used in maintenance.
+- Identify the purpose and types of work orders.Describe the planning and scheduling process. - Identify key performance indicators used in maintenance.

 Procedure Writing Best Practices

 Procedure writing is both an art and a science.
 Well-written procedures reduce the number of errors and omissions in operations and maintenance, as well as assist less experienced personnel to perform complex tasks efficiently and effectively.